HiroseSadao/HiroseSadao.github.io/_pages/about.md

 - 2023-2025: University of Tokyo, Faculty of Natural Sciences I.
 - 2020-2023: Senior high school at Komaba, University of Tsukuba, graduated as the valedictorian.

-Work experiences
+Work experience
 ------
-- 2024.01- Undergraduate Researcher, the Keio University, Ushiba Lab.
+- 2024.01 -         Undergraduate Researcher, Ushiba Lab., Keio University
-- 2023.10- Data Scientist, UTokyo Football Lab.
+- 2023.10 -         Data Scientist, UTokyo Football Lab.
-- 2023.10-2024.11 Undergraduate Researcher, the University of Tokyo, Ohta Lab.
+- 2023.10 - 2024.11 Undergraduate Researcher, Ohta Lab., The University of Tokyo
+- 2023.09 - 2024.02 Community Management Intern, Deeptech Innovation Community for Entrepreneurs (DICE), The University of Tokyo

 Articles
 ------